AlexTemirbulatow/de.htwg.se.DotsAndBoxes/README.md

             <br><br>
             Horizontal Vector can be accessed by 1 <br>
             Vertical Vector can be accessed by 2 <br>
-            Lines within a Vector can be accessed by<br>
+            Lines within a Vector are accessed by<br>
             X and Y coordinates.
             <br><br>
             Therefore, a move to occupy a line consits of: <br>